-In so far as required, the parties will observe a notice period on the basis of article Q-2, paragraph 3 of the 2020 Collective Agreement for universities of applied sciences.
+In so far as required and if applicable, the parties observe a notice period on the basis of article D-5 paragraph 2 or article Q-2, paragraph 3 of the 2022-2023 Collective Agreement for universities of applied sciences.

-The job grade pertaining to the position is The salary for a full-time equivalent amounts to (salary level).
+The job grade pertaining to the position is .
+The salary for a full-time equivalent amounts to (salary level ) and it is built up on the basis of the relevant pay elements set out in Chapter H of the 2022-2023 Collective Agreement for universities of applied sciences.

+The employee is employed by the university of applied sciences and has the following work location , all of this in accordance with article C-3 paragraph 3 of the 2022-2023 Collective Agreement for universities of applied sciences.

-The salary will be paid per calendar month, and will be raised in the month of May by a holiday allowance and in the month of December by a regular year-end bonus as referred to in article H-1 of the 2020 Collective Agreement for universities of applied sciences.
-The allowance pursuant to article T-4, paragraph 2 will be paid on a monthly basis.
-In so far as applicable, the salary will be raised annually in the month of ..., with due observance of article H-3 of the 2020 Collective Agreement for universities of applied sciences.
+The salary is paid, by transfer, per calendar month and is raised by a holiday allowance in the month of May and by a regular year-end bonus in the month of December, as referred to in article H-1 of the 2022-2023 Collective Agreement for universities of applied sciences.

+The annual allowance pursuant to article T-4, paragraph 2 of the 2022-2023 Collective Agreement for universities of applied sciences is paid pro rata on a monthly basis.

+In so far as applicable, the salary is raised annually in the month of , with due observance of article H-3 of the 2022-2023 Collective Agreement for universities of applied sciences.

-The working hours agreed on amount to (fraction: 1.0 or 0.1) on an annual basis for standard full-time employment and the actual number of working hours of the employee amount to ... per week on the basis of a working pattern of 8 hours per day, in accordance with article J-2 of the 2020 Collective Agreement for universities of applied sciences .
+The working hours agreed on amount to (fraction: 1.0 or 0.1, ) on an annual basis for standard full-time employment and the actual number of working hours of the employee amount to per week on the basis of a working pattern of eight hours per day, in accordance with article J-2 of the 2022-2023 Collective Agreement for universities of applied sciences.